A Report Builders Club

 Business Intelligence 2.0 is a critical enabler: a tool that not only makes the intelligent organization of the 21st century possible, but actually takes it further.
 The role of the BI consultant is to make this shift from tool to critical success factor properly.
 The combination of skills that a successful adviser should bring is quite harsh.
 Sense of organizations and processes, consulting skills, technical knowledge and business knowledge.
 Combining this skill set in one person is not easy, and many organizations would find the solution in further differentiation of the role.

-How this works and what directions are possible and workable, you can learn at our two-day Business Intelligence training for consultancy skills and all you need to know about BI & Analytics.
+How this works and what directions are possible and workable, you can learn at our Business Intelligence training for consultancy skills and all you need to know about BI & Analytics.